eminently/chopsticks/README.md

 ### Chopsticks Infrastructure

-We are running the 3+ different nodes and chopsticks API on AWS.
+We are running the different nodes and chopsticks API on AWS.

+Currently XBC, XBN, XBS, XBU are operational.

+The other nodes XBD, XBT, XBB will be released soon, we will update this documentation as soon as there will be available.

 We are planning to support *Bitcoin Unlimited*, *Bitcoin XT* and *gcash/bchd*.
 Don't hesitate to ask us to integrate others.

-[chopsticks.cash](https://api.chopsticks.cash) API connects exclusively to these 3+ nodes that we maintain.
+[chopsticks.cash](https://api.chopsticks.cash) API connects exclusively to these 6+ nodes that we maintain.

 ## Contribute To And Support The Project